katholiek-onderwijs-vlaanderen/sri4node/README.md

 The function must return a [Q promise][kriskowal-q].
 In case the returned promise is rejected, all executed SQL (including the INSERT/UPDATE of the resource) is rolled back.
-The function should `reject()` it's promise with an object that correspond to the SRI definition of an [error][sri-error].
+The function should `reject()` its promise with an object that correspond to the SRI definition of an [error][sri-error].
-If any of the functions rejects it's promise the client receives 409 Conflict, an a combination of all error objects in the response body.
+If any of the functions rejects its promise the client receives 409 Conflict, an a combination of all error objects in the response body.

 ### afterdelete